Blendify/blender-manual/trunk/blender_docs/manual/editors/file_browser/introduction.rst

 ---------

-A :ref:`List View <ui-list-view>` of shortcuts to folders, that you want to be able to access often without having to navigate to them in the File browser.
+A :ref:`List View <ui-list-view>` of shortcuts to folders, that you want to be able to access often without having to navigate to them in the File Browser.

 Add ``+``
    This button adds the current directory to the list.